francisjervis/rasa-test/data/nlu.md

 - am I talking to a bot?
 - am I talking to a human?

-## intent: faq/ask_channels
+## intent: faq/ask_deposit_use
-- What channels of communication does rasa support?
-- what channels do you support?
-- what chat channels does rasa uses
-- channels supported by Rasa
-- which messaging channels does rasa support?
+- What can a landlord do with my security deposit?

-## intent: faq/ask_languages
+## intent: faq/ask_deposit_wait
-- what language does rasa support?
-- which language do you support?
-- which languages supports rasa
-- can I use rasa also for another laguage?
-- languages supported
+- How many days do I have to wait to get my security deposit back?

-## intent: faq/ask_rasax
+## intent: faq/ask_warranty
-- I want information about rasa x
-- i want to learn more about Rasa X
-- what is rasa x?
+- What is the “Implied Warranty of Habitability?”
-- Can you tell me about rasa x?
-- Tell me about rasa x
-- tell me what is rasa x